 And there is more . . .

-Schott is not only a poor researcher of facts and inaccurate teller of events, he merges his twistings of information with revelation about homosexuality that he “hears” from “God.”
+Schott is not only a poor researcher of facts and an inaccurate teller of events, he merges his twistings of information with the revelation about homosexuality that he “hears” from “God.”
 While I do believe God is without error, noticeably the god that reveals things to Schott about homosexuality is frequently wrong; it makes you wonder.

-Likewise, if Schott were familiar and empathetic to the medical, legal, cultural, and governmental oppression of the gay and transgender community from the 1930s through the 1970s, he would know the history and reason the word “pride” was chosen.
-It’s selection is related to coming out from hiding and becoming authentic and honest about oneself.
+Likewise, if Schott were familiar and empathetic with the medical, legal, cultural, and governmental oppression of the gay and transgender community from the 1930s through the 1970s, he would know the history and reason the word “pride” was chosen.
+Its selection is related to coming out from hiding and becoming authentic and honest about oneself.
 It is not related to the sin of pride as “the first characteristic of Satan.” (p.
 65)

 More inaccuracies . . .